LucasLyn/pokemmo-strings/README.md

 # Known bugs
 - A dialog box in Hoenn still shows the original text.
 I have no idea why this happens.

+# Demonstation GIFs
+Healing at PokeCenter

+Using an Ocarina

+Using an out-of-battle move (Surf)

+Switching Regions

+Checking for Swarms

+Recovering PP of Sweet Scent